PranavReja/2DX3FINAL/README.md

 For the final project of my microprocessors class, students were tasked to create a 3d Scanner using a various components connected to a Texas Instruments MSP-EXP432E401Y development board.
-This was my implementation.
+The final report also serves as a datasheet for the project.